Our Goals FAQ

 What will be the impact for health care in Bangladesh?

-We expect that IUBAT graduates will be of special benefit for the leading hospitals and many NGOs in the country, particularly in training and directing nurses and paraprofessional staff to provide maternal-child care and other community-based services.
+- In the medium term, the nursing program at IUBAT – International University of Business Agriculture and Technology will develop future leaders of the nursing profession in Bangladesh.
+We expect that the IUBAT graduates will be of special benefit for the leading hospitals and many NGOs in the country, particularly in training and directing nurses and paraprofessional staff to provide maternal-child care and other community-based services.

 What will be the impact on nurse emigration?